Lambrusc0/ToucanTech/README.md

-# ToucanTech
+# Student registration

-Interview test
-ToucanTech

-The ToucanTech database stores information about its members.
+Student registration database stores information about students.
 Each member can be associated with 1 or more school.

-You should build a demo that allows someone to add a new member with the fields “Name”, “Email Address” and "School" (selected from a list).
-The demo should display all members for a selected school.
+That demo allows someone to add a new member with the fields “Name”, “Email Address” and "School" (selected from a list).
+The demo displays all members for a selected school.

-The primary language we use is PHP and we use an MVC framework so please use this in your coding test.
+The primary language used here is PHP and an MVC framework.

 cmd /K "cd C:\xampp\htdocs\projects\ToucanTech - GaborJuhasz"